itznavitum/itznavitum/README.md

 ## Hi there 👋

+My name is Navit, and I'm a Computer Science and Economics student at the University of Michigan interested in applying Machine Learning & Data Analysis to Financial Markets.

+- 🔭 I’m currently working on a stock screening & portfolio management application that provides value-added screeners.
+- 🌱 I’m currently learning Data Labelling and ML Modelling for financial markets
+- 👯 I’m looking to collaborate on building a trade algorithm testing software with a dashboard for trade insights.

 <!--
 **itznavitum/itznavitum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.